How to Build a Wooden DIY Coat Rack

-This wooden DIY Coat Rack is made from simple pine boards at your local home improvement store for less than $25 in lumber!
-This cheap coat rack tutorial is an easy build and will provide ample hanging storage in your entryway!
-Guests will have an easy place to hang their coats and bags when they come to visit!
+This wooden DIY Coat Rack is made from simple pine boards at your local home improvement store for less than $25 in lumber.
+It’s an easy build and will provide ample hanging storage in your entryway for guests to hang their coats and bags!

 As a southern woman with a certain level of hospitality expectations, I find it terrible that it’s taken me this long to make a space for my guests to hang their coats and bags.
 Really, I’m not sure where my priorities have been. 😂